aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to set the space between letters in a textbox.
 This way, you get to adjust the visual density of a line or block of text by expanding or condensing the spacing between characters.

-This Java code shows you how to expand the spacing for one line of text and condense the spacing for another line:
+This PHP code shows you how to expand the spacing for one line of text and condense the spacing for another line:

 ```php
   $presentation = new Presentation("in.pptx");